vapor/postgres-kit/README.md

 ### Connection Pool

-Once you have a `PostgresConfiguration`, you can use it to create a connection source and pool.
+Once you have a ``SQLPostgresConfiguration``, you can use it to create a connection source and pool.

 ```swift
 let eventLoopGroup: EventLoopGroup = NIOSingletons.posixEventLoopGroup